 Some other associated diseases and possible complications

-The risk of developing certain other conditions is higher than average in people with RA.
-These include: cardiovascular disease (such as angina, heart attack and stroke), anaemia, infections (joint infections and non-joint infections), and osteoporosis (thinning of the bones).
+The risk of developing certain other conditions is higher than average in people with rheumatoid arthritis (RA).
+These include:

 It is not clear why people with RA have a higher-than-average chance of developing these conditions.
 One possible reason is that, on average, people with RA tend to have more risk factors for developing some of these conditions.
 For example:

 - Lack of exercise and having high blood pressure are risk factors for developing cardiovascular diseases.
 People with RA may not be able to exercise very easily, and some of the medicines used to treat RA may increase blood pressure.